 When the customer clicks on Chat now, they can send a message right away.
 If the pre-chat survey is on, they need to fill it out first.

 When the first message is sent, the customer sees a prompt asking them to provide an email address.
 This email address is used to notify the customer about new messages from your agents.
+You can edit the prompt message in the Ask for email settings section.

 If the customer had to provide their email in the pre-chat survey, the email address field is pre-filled.
 The email address can be changed anytime during the conversation.